 We want to partner with groups who promote greater care and dignity for the mentally ill.

 And build a network of allies who spread the message of the film through their social media following.

 TELL THEIR STORY

-We want to add our voice and our help to
+We want to add our voice and come alongside

 THOSE WHO SERVE

 DOES YOUR ORGANIZATION SERVE THOSE WHO SUFFER MENTAL ILLNESS?